CYGNUS-RD/mycondor/README.md

 Submit jobs on CYGNO condor INFN Cloud queue

 there are two way to submit job under the experiment queue:
-1) acccess to cloud https://notebook.cygno.cloud.infn.it:8888/ open a terminal and follow the [istruction](https://github.com/CYGNUS-RD/mycondor#cygno-condor-from-cloud-terinal)
+1) acccess to cloud https://notebook.cygno.cloud.infn.it:8888/ open a terminal and follow the [istruction fo the cloud terminal](https://github.com/CYGNUS-RD/mycondor#cygno-condor-from-cloud-terinal)
-2) download and install Docker for your platform [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/) and use Cygno Condor Container from your PC or server, etc. an the follow the [istruction](https://github.com/CYGNUS-RD/mycondor#cygno-condor-from-cloud-terinal)
+2) download and install Docker for your platform [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/) and use Cygno Condor Container from your PC or server, etc. an the follow the [istruction for the local contaner](https://github.com/CYGNUS-RD/mycondor#cygno-condor-container)

 ### Config Cygno Condor for Cloud terminal
 to config once forever your condor eviroment open a terminal and edi your bashrc profile: